Njunu-sk/ES6-Javascript/README.md

 **Constructor** - the constructor method is a special method for creating and initializing an object created with a class.

-There can only be one special method with the name "constructor" in a class.
+There can only be one special method with the name **constructor** in a class.

 A SyntaxError will be thrown if the class contains more than one occurrence of a constructor method.

-A constructor can use the super keyword to call the constructor of the superclass.
+A constructor can use the **super** keyword to call the constructor of the superclass.

 [Read more!!](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes)